Chen Wen-chang

-Chen graduated from National Taiwan University (NTU) in 1985 with a bachelor's degree in chemical engineering and completed a doctorate in the same subject at the University of Rochester in 1993.
+Early life and education

+Chen was born in Taichung on April 10, 1963.
+He studied chemical engineering at National Taiwan University (NTU), where he was one of the highest-ranked students of his class (top 6%) and was twice awarded a dean's list scholarship.
+After graduating from NTU with a Bachelor of Science (B.S.) in 1985, he completed two years of mandatory military service in the Republic of China Armed Forces.

+In the fall of 1987, Chen went to the United States to complete graduate studies at the University of Rochester, where he earned a Master of Science (M.S.) in 1991 and his Ph.D. in 1993, both in chemical engineering.
+His doctoral dissertation was titled, "Small bandgap conducting polymers based on conjugated poly(heteroarylene methines)," and was completed under professor Samson A. Jenekhe.
+As a graduate student, he won the university's Elon Huntington Hooker Fellowship.

+Career

 Chen returned to teach in Taiwan as a professor at NTU and later became dean of the College of Engineering.
 In 2021, he was awarded a National Chair Professorship in engineering and applied science.
 Chen was one of nine candidates certified by NTU's Presidential Election Committee in July 2022 to contest the office.
 A subsequent vote reduced the number of candidates to six, and Chen won another round of voting in October 2022.